md-zaman/kubernetes/notes-av.md

     kubectl get pods -o wide
     - displays the details of the pod
+    - this will also display the node in which it's in

 ```
 29. To login to your kubernetes cluster: